marun790/angular/README.md

 Angular we have
-Modules - which holds all components
-Coponents - which have combinations of style, html, controller Service - will provide service for the component
+Modules - which holds all components -> componet + router module Coponents - which have combinations of style, html, controller Service - will provide service for the component